MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/migrate-live.md

 ### Live migration with shared storage

 When you migrate a VM between clusters, note that the VM temporarily loses its high availability status.
 Therefore, a host failure during the migration causes the virtual machine to become unavailable.
 For live migration with shared storage, you must use SMB 3.0 file shares as the storage location.
-Because the storage doesn't have to be migrated, the time in which high availability status cannot be guaranteed is very short.
+Because the storage doesn't have to be migrated, the time in which high availability status can't be guaranteed is short.

 1. In **VMs and Services** > **All Hosts**, select the cluster node from which you want to migrate.
 2. In **VMs**, select the running VM that you want to migrate.
 Start the machine if it's not running.